MAKE!

 About MAKE!

-So whether you want to indulge in the studio to explore artistic approaches or build your practice, learn new processes in a lab environment, take advantage of specialized equipment, engage in the process of metal casing and foundry, or simply join a community of art educators to network, join us for MAKE! in Milwaukee.
+So whether you want to indulge in the studio to explore artistic approaches or build your practice, learn new processes in a lab environment, take advantage of specialized equipment, or simply join a community of art educators to network, join us for MAKE! in Milwaukee.

 Important Dates